zbretz/zbretz/README.md

 A Few Quick Facts:

- - 🎿 I'm based in Park City, UT (but I'll always be a New Yorker)
+ - 🎿 I'm based in Park City, UT (but I'm a die-hard New Yorker).
  - 💻 Hack Reactor graduate.
 I was voted Class Speaker and delivered our cohort's graduation speech.
  - ⛹️‍♀️ I love basketball.
 I love mentorship.
 I'm fortunate to combine those two as a volunteer basketball coach.